EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 ### 2. USER INTERFACE
 -----------------

-Once you have powered on your system, you can start the LabEmbryoCam (LEC) user interface by double clicking the icon on the desktop or in the Activities panel:
+Once you have powered on your system, you can enter the desktop environment of the LEC using the following password: `pi`.
+Once you have logged in, you can start the LabEmbryoCam (LEC) user interface by double clicking the icon on the desktop or in the Activities panel:

 <img src="assets/starting-webserver.png"  width="80%">